heerko/seamful/readme.md

 - "is_ap": [bool] This module functions as a access point
 - "topic": [int] Index of the topic to display
 - "channel": [int] Wifi channel
-- "topics": [
-        "closed source",
-        "open source",
-        "network imaginaries"
-    ], [string array] List of topics.
-No longer used, only as labels internally.
 - "ssids": [
         "･ﾟﾟ･｡Smooth ride?*･",
         "｡Bumpy tool adventures!｡",